Andrew Vaughn Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Tigers pitching staff ranks 25th in MLB.
+- The eight strikeouts per nine innings compiled by the Tigers pitching staff ranks 26th in MLB.

-- Wentz (1-4) gets the starting nod for the Tigers in his 10th start of the season.
-He's put together a 7.45 ERA in 38 2/3 innings pitched, with 31 strikeouts.
+- Lorenzen (2-2 with a 4.08 ERA and 31 strikeouts in 39 2/3 innings pitched) makes the start for the Tigers, his eighth of the season.

-- In his most recent time out on Sunday, the lefty threw two innings against the Washington Nationals, giving up six earned runs while surrendering 10 hits.
+- In his most recent appearance on Monday, the right-hander threw 5 2/3 innings against the Kansas City Royals, allowing five earned runs while surrendering five hits.

-- In nine games this season, the 25-year-old has put up a 7.45 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .304 to opposing batters.
+- In seven games this season, the 31-year-old has an ERA of 4.08, with 7 strikeouts per nine innings.
+Opponents are batting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.